 Simple English definitions for legal terms

-Read a random definition: no-merit brief
+Read a random definition: plead over

 A safe-pledge is a formal promise or undertaking to provide something as security for a debt or obligation.
 It is like borrowing money from someone and giving them something valuable as a guarantee that you will pay them back.
 This valuable thing is called a pledge.
 It can be anything like jewelry, a car, or a house.
 If you don't pay back the money, the person who lent you the money can keep the pledge as payment.
 Safe-pledges have been used for a very long time and are still used today.